TheOdinProject/curriculum/foundations/javascript_basics/installation_guides/linux.md

 #### Step 0: Prerequisites

-Firstly, run the following in your terminal to make sure your Ubuntu package lists is up-to-date:
+Firstly, run the following in your terminal to make sure your Ubuntu package lists are up-to-date:

 ```bash
 sudo apt update && sudo apt upgrade